 Lip Plumper: BeautyBio Plumping Lip Serum

 Liz, 42, is always gushing about how BeautyBio’s Lip Serum provides "injectable-like results."
-Ingredients include collagen, hyaluronic acid, and sunflower seed oil, which work to plump fine lines and wrinkles.
+Ingredients include collagen, hyaluronic acid, and sunflower seed oil, which work to plump fine lines and wrinkles, according to Seelal.
 "These ingredients can penetrate deep into the layers of skin on your lips to assist your cells with rejuvenation and restoration," Seelal says.
 "Continued use intensifies the results, and in time, fine lines and feathering are less noticeable.
 Your lips will feel more hydrated and healthy."

 Neutral Lip Liner: Trish McEvoy Long-Wear Lip Liner

 Melissa, 41, isn’t ready to try lip fillers yet, so she uses Trish McEvoy's Long-Wear Lip Liner to create the illusion of fuller lips.
 "If I line my lips just outside the natural edge, I see a boost of volume,” Williams notes.
 She recommends first applying a lip balm that has a cushiony feel to it—not something that absorbs completely but rather fills in the fine lines to make your lips appear smooth but transparent.
 “Then, use a neutral liner to line the top lip following the outer edge.
 Follow on the bottom and make sure to only line the areas that you want to appear defined.
 Once the liner is applied over balm, gently press your lips together to move the liner inward and blur any sharp edges."
 The result?
 Natural-looking, fuller lips.

 Eyeliner: Urban Decay 24/7 Glide-On Eye Pencil